 This Heater is super reliable and long-lasting.
 The cupro nickel heat exchanger protects against corrosion caused by unbalanced water chemistry.
 And it provides major energy savings with low NOx emissions to meet air quality standards.

-Providing 400,000 BTUs of heating power, the Hayward H400FDN can heat just about any pool of any size.
-The system is designed for very low emissions and efficient running so while your gas bills may go up, they’ll still be lower compared to other heating systems.
+Providing 400,000 BTUs of heating power, this Hayward pool heater can heat just about any pool of any size.
+The system is designed for very low emissions and energy-efficient running so while your gas bills may go up, they’ll still be lower compared to other heating systems.

 The Best Natural Gas Pool Heater